mydoge-com/mydogemask-next-example/README.md

 yarn dev
 ```

-3. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+3. Open [http://localhost:3000](http://localhost:3000) with your browser to run the demo.

 ## API